HOUSE OF ELDERS S/ELECTION LAW

 The only bill that reach the floor of the two House was the 2006 House of Elders (Direct) Election Bill was passed by the House of Representatives in on 16 September 2006 (on a vote of 34 for and 30 against) and proposed, for the first time, direct elections of the Elders.
 The two opposition parties supported such direct elections, but many civil groups preferred to keep the traditional element in the House and supported indirect elections.
 The Elders considered the Bill on 23 September 2006 and rejected it on a vote of 68 votes against (i.e over two thirds of the members) and also on a “point of principle”.
 This meant that under Article Article 78(5) of the Constitution, the Representatives could return the bill to the Elders ONLY if they could pass it again, this time, by two third’s of their total membership.
 They were not able to do so and the bill lapsed.

-Various other draft bills proposing indirect elections were mooted in the past, but were not submitted to the parliament.
+Various other draft bills proposing indirect elections were considered in the past, but were not approved.
 Copies of these are as follows:

 Term extensions by the House of Elders using the constitutional contingencies clauses: